pkp/pkp-docs/learning-ojs/en/authoring.md

 ### Uploading the Revised File

-Once you’re ready to upload the revised file.
-Scroll down the page and find the panel for **Revisions**.
+Once you’re ready to upload the revised file, scroll down the page and find the panel for **Revisions**.

 ![](./assets/learning-ojs-3-auth-responding-revisions4.png)